phwt/uplay-invisible-mode/README.md

 Add Invisible mode for your Uplay client.

+## Discontinued

+Invisible mode is now available officially within the Ubisoft Connect (formely Uplay).
+So this repository will be archived and discontinued.
+Thanks everyone for using this and sorry for not responding to the opened issues.

 ## Features

 - **Invisibility** Appear as offline to your friends but still be able to access in-game online services.